Brack-Wang/review/NeRF.md

 # Plenoxels: Radiance Fields without Neural Networks

-This work introduce a method without MLP to re
+This work introduce a method without MLP to reach the similar good quality as original Nerf and faster speed.
+It presents an insight that the key element of NeRF is not neural network but differential volumetric render.
+Besides, it emphasize the importance of 3 key elements: a differentiable forward network, a continuous representation, an appropriate regulazation.

+This work got insight from PlenOctrees and continue the way of utilizing sparse voxel grid.
+It might enlighten the Nice-SLAm, which has similar architecture of feature grid.
+Though It improve the speed, it certainly require much more memory space.

 # Ref-NeRF: Structured View-Dependent Appearance for Neural Radiance Fields